 America.(48)

-Most Megastani citizens did not realize that their government had had a part in allowing these massacres, and Megastani policymakers and journalists did not enlighten them now.
+The hypocrisy and mendacity of these statements boggled the minds of anyone with even a rudimentary understanding of modern history.
+But most Megastani citizens did not realize that their government had had a part in allowing these massacres, and Megastani policymakers and journalists did not enlighten them now.

 Cuban or Venezuelan ones.(49)

-If this was not enough to convince Megastani citizens that Houston needed to be deposed, the Megastani government claimed it had “slam dunk” evidence that Houston had secretly implemented Reagan’s Star Wars initiative and actually built a planet-destroying device called the Death Star.
+If this was not enough to convince Megastani citizens that Houston needed to be deposed, Henna’s Administration claimed it had “slam dunk” evidence that Houston had secretly implemented Reagan’s Star Wars initiative and actually built a planet-destroying device called the Death Star.
 A fanatical nation ruled by a tin-pot dictator, they said, had no business being in possession of such dangerous technology.
-The freedom of the entire solar system was

 UN weapons inspectors said there was no firm evidence for the claims Megastan was making.
 Even Megastani Central Intelligence said that invading America would only make terrorism against Megastan more likely and that the Death Star hypothesis was highly improbable.
 (To say nothing of the fact that, if the allegations were true, the surest way to prompt Houston to use such dangerous and suicidal technology would be to invade his country and offer him no hope of victory or amnesty.)
 International weapons inspectors